IgnisDa/ryot/docs/content/migration.md

 ## From `v4.*` to `v5.*`

-!!! warning "New upgrade strategy"

-    Starting from `v5`, the server can be updated without any complicated steps.

 1. Upgrade the server to `v4.4.3` to make sure all `v4` migrations are applied.
 For example, you can make this change: `image: "ghcr.io/ignisda/ryot:v4.4.3"` in your docker-compose file.